Astrolabe: Ancient era

-The first Renaissance treatises dealing with scientific problems were based on earlier classical works and were often concerned with Ptolemaic doctrines.

 Medieval era

 Astrolabes were further developed in the medieval Islamic world, where Muslim astronomers introduced angular scales to the design, adding circles indicating azimuths on the horizon.
 It was widely used throughout the Muslim world, chiefly as an aid to navigation and as a way of finding the Qibla, the direction of Mecca.
 Eighth-century mathematician Muhammad al-Fazari is the first person credited with building the astrolabe in the Islamic world.